need4deed-org/website/CONTRIBUTE.md

    ```
    The branch should titled be your_nick-feature-title

-Step 6: Commit and Push Your Changes
+Step 4: Commit and Push Your Changes
 1. Stage your changes:
    ```bash
    git add .
    ```
-1. Commit your changes - as in the #git-commit-message section
+1. Commit your changes - as in the [git commit message](#git-commit-message) section
    ```bash
    git commit -m "Your commit message"
    ```